slick/slick/src/sphinx/gettingstarted.rst

 Getting Started
 ===============

-The easiest way of setting up a SLICK application is by starting with the `SLICK Examples`_ project.
+The easiest way of setting up a Slick application is by starting with the `Slick Examples`_ project.
 You can build and run this project by following the instructions in its README file.

 Dependencies
 ------------

 Let's take a closer look at what's happening in that project.
-First of all, you need to add SLICK and the embedded databases or drivers for external databases to your project.
+First of all, you need to add Slick and the embedded databases or drivers for external databases to your project.
 If you are using sbt_, you do this in your main ``build.sbt`` file::